 Here are three reasons video is a critical learning medium.

-After that experience, it comes as no surprise to me that “searches related to ‘how to’ on YouTube are growing 70% year-over-year.”
+After that experience, it comes as no surprise to me that “on average, there are 1,000,000,000 mobile video views per day."
 The video tutorial, my performance support, made me feel like a pro, which is exactly how your learners can feel.
 Seeing something in action is a whole different ball game.

 We have also found it is especially helpful to use motion graphics in videos that are trying to simplify the complex, especially when it's not something that you are physically manipulating, like changing a light fixture.
 For example, one of our partners needed help explaining a complicated compensation model to potential recruits.
 This motion graphics video is what we made for them.
 Pretty simple and engaging, right?

 Are you using video to develop content for your learners?
-If you are, I’m sure you’re seen these very benefits from your video.
-If you aren’t, start!
-Video is no longer something that is just nice to have, it’s something your learners are starting to expect.
+If you are, I'm sure you've seen these very benefits from your video.
+If you aren't, start!
+Video is no longer something that is just nice to haveit's something your learners are starting to expect.